SikSo1897/hmctdm/README.md

 # 7:   1  2.5    0    0   0  0  0    0    0   1  79 43.98 155.7 43.98 1.072 1.668 14.75 51.10
 # 8:   1  3.0    0    0   0  0  0    0    0   1  79 43.98 155.7 43.98 1.072 1.668 14.75 48.29
 ```
+This object can use generic functions.
+More details can be found [here](https://mrgsolve.github.io/). below is generic functions example.
 ``` r
 mrgmod %>%
   mrgsolve::plot(IPRED ~ time)